-The World Health Organisation recommends to continue breastfeeding till the age of 2, but it also needs to be supplemented with solid foods and formula milk.
+The World Health Organisation recommends to continue breastfeeding until the age of two, but it also needs to be supplemented with solid foods.
 Although, remember to never substitute formula with breast milk.
 Mothers of 15-month-olds should try and get at least 3-4 times feeding done.
 This can get a bit tough especially if you are working, so you can then prepare a pumping schedule to ensure your baby is getting enough breast milk.
 It is also important to give different textured food to your toddler so that they can learn to use their molars and chew their food.
-Prepare a food schedule for them which also includes two snacks through the day so that they can start getting used to solid food.
+Prepare a food schedule for them which should include three proper meals and two snacks through the day so that they can start getting used to solid food.
 If you are trying to wean your baby off breast milk, let them take the lead and decide when they can confidently give up breast milk.

 Your baby is developing his/her personality and having little nuances of things that they like and dislike.
 Your toddler is also teething and maybe a bit restless when it comes to sleeping continuously.
 Your baby will also love to cuddle and sleep for 3-4 hours at a stretch.
 Napping in the afternoon will also become a common recurrence, but also make sure you make these naps shorter so that he/she can fall asleep well at night.
 It is important to create a routine before bed-time and start regularising the same so that your baby can fall asleep at the same time every day.
 Keep your baby’s sleeping environment as consistent as possible in terms of temperature, placement and toys so that he/she can put their fears at rest and go to sleep peacefully.